Agnellis position for more M&A after Fiat Industrial deal

 Fiat Industrial Chairman Sergio Marchionne has already been asked what target could be next after the CNH deal.

-“We are interested in building our presence in the U.S. truck market,” Marchionne told reporters when asked if FI was interested in bidding for truckmaker Navistar International Corp (NAV.N).
+“We are interested in building our presence in the U.S. truck market,” Marchionne told reporters when asked if FI was interested in bidding for truckmaker Navistar International Corp .

 Asked if there were specific talks between the two companies, Marchionne said: “None that I am willing to share.”